 In conjunction with a qualified SRA, or your supervisor, evaluate possible alternate methods to disable target set elements from providing accident response functions.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions that you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions that you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Qualification Signature OJT-SRA-2.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item OJT-SRA-2.

 (OJT-SRA-3) Safety and Security Interface